E.T. the Extra-Terrestrial: Pre-production

 Carlo Rambaldi, who designed the aliens for Close Encounters of the Third Kind, was hired to design the animatronics for E.T.
 Rambaldi's own painting Women of Delta led him to give the creature a unique, extendable neck.
 Its face was inspired by those of Carl Sandburg, Albert Einstein and Ernest Hemingway.
 Producer Kathleen Kennedy visited the Jules Stein Eye Institute to study real and glass eyes.
 She hired Institute staffers to create E.T.'s eyes, which she felt were particularly important in engaging the audience.
 Four heads were created for filming, one as the main animatronic and the others for facial expressions, as well as a costume.
 A team of puppeteers controlled E.T.'s face with animatronics.
 Two little people, Tamara De Treaux and Pat Bilon, as well as 12-year-old Matthew DeMeritt, who was born without legs, took turns wearing the costume, depending on what scene was being filmed.
-DeMeritt actually walked on his hands and played all scenes where he walked awkwardly or fell over.
+DeMeritt actually walked on his hands and played all scenes where E.T. walked awkwardly or fell over.
 The head was placed above that of the actors, and the actors could see through slits in its chest.
 Caprice Roth, a professional mime, filled prosthetics to play E.T.'s hands.
 The puppet was created in three months at the cost of $1.5 million.
 Spielberg declared that it was "something that only a mother could love".

 Mars, Incorporated refused to allow M&M's to be used in the film, believing that E.T. would frighten children.
 The Hershey Company was asked if Reese's Pieces could be used, and it agreed.
 This product placement resulted in a large increase in Reese's Pieces sales.

 Science and technology educator Henry Feinberg created E.T.'s communicator device.